-The best low interest credit card for fair credit is the Petal Visa Credit Card because it is possible to get an interest rate below 15%, depending on your overall creditworthiness.
-That is the low end of a range from 12.99% to 23.99% (V), however, so it might be optimistic to assume you’ll get a rate that low.
+One of the best low interest credit cards for fair credit is the Petal® 2 Visa® Credit Card because it is possible to get an interest rate of 16.74% (V), depending on your overall creditworthiness.
+That is the low end of a range from 16.74% to 30.74% (V), however, so it might be optimistic to assume you’ll get a rate that low.

 Store credit cards can offer deferred interest to people with fair credit.
 But you should be careful with deferred interest deals – if you don’t pay the full amount by the time the deferred interest period is over, you’ll owe your balance plus all the interest you would have accrued since you made the purchase.

 The lowest interest options for fair credit are secured credit cards, meaning you’ll have to put down a deposit in the amount of the credit limit you want.
 So financing a big purchase on one of these cards wouldn’t get you ahead.
 It would require you to pay more of a deposit - which means you aren’t really getting a loan - plus an annual fee.
 If you’re planning on financing a purchase, you’re better off just paying for the purchase up-front.

 Several student credit cards have 0% intro APRs, which could help you save on a big purchase or two if you’re in school and have built a fair credit score already.
 But hardly any credit cards offer low regular APRs, whether you have fair credit or great credit.
 Paying your credit card bill in full and earning rewards is the way to go.

 In general, the easiest type of credit card to get is a … read full answersecured card or an unsecured card for bad credit or no credit.
 There are plenty of credit cards that require fair credit at a minimum, but if easy approval is what you’re after, you’ll want to exceed the card’s requirements rather than just meet them.
 Checking for pre-approval will give you a good idea of which credit cards will be easiest to get with your fair credit score.